CodeReadingClubs/Resources/lola-club/agenda-s1.md

 1. Compare the summary with the available documentation (inside and outside the code)
 - identify differences and similarities between the groups findings and the existing

 ## Wash up (5 mins)
 - What worked well
 - What worked badly

 ## Reminder to note for reflection next session
-- Note a time the past 2 weeks when you used one of the techniques from the club in your work
-- Note a time the past 2 weeks when you used information learned about code in your work
+- Between sessions, note times when you notice that code reading club has helped you in your other projects or conversations.